pycom/pydocs/content/firmwareapi/pycom/network/server.md

     - chapter/firmwareapi/pycom/network/server
 ---

 The `Server` class controls the behaviour and the configuration of the FTP and telnet services running on the Pycom device.
-Any changes performed using this class’ methods will affect both.
+Any changes performed using this class' methods will affect both.

 Example: